scrabbletank/farhome-rules/rulesdoc.md

 - When poisoned the level is reduced by 1, being removed at level 0 or less.
 - You may walk along vertical surfaces and ceilings, keeping your hands free.
-- You automatically succeed on saving throws against being caught in spider webs, such as from the _Mass Web_ spell.
+- You automatically succeed on attribute saves against being caught in spider webs, such as from the _Mass Web_ spell.
 - When taking the defend action, any melee attackers must make a Dexterity save against 3 Superior dice.
 On fail they are wrapped in webbing from the garments and are grappled.
 While grappled they may spend 5 AP to free themselves from the webbing.

 #### Earings of Fortitude +1/+2/+3